 State School and Institutional Trust Funds

-The Trust Funds' investments are managed to balance the short-term needs of the beneficiaries for current income with the need for long-term growth for the benefit of future beneficiaries through the use of diversified and balanced investments.
-Asset allocation of Trust Funds investments is based on periodic studies provided by a nationally-recognized investment consultant.
+The Trust Funds investments are managed to balance the short-term needs of the beneficiaries for current income with the need for long-term growth for the benefit of future beneficiaries.
+The growth in the market value held in the Trust Funds over the last ten years is shown below.

 State School Fund

 The State School Fund is the single largest Trust Fund, with a balance of approximately $1.523 billion as of June 30, 2013.
 The interest and dividends earned by the State School Fund are distributed to schools statewide under the School LAND (Learning And Nurturing Development) Trust Program.
 Distributions through the LAND Trust Program are used by schools to address their most critical academic needs.